-Locally referred to as simply Cointrin Airport, Geneva Cointrin International Airport is located just 2.5 miles (4km) from central Geneva in Switzerland.
+Still referred to locally as Cointrin Airport, Geneva International Airport is located just 2.5 miles (4km) from central Geneva in Switzerland.
 The airport is situated on the Franco-Swiss border, and convenient direct rail and bus lines make it a good transport hub when travelling to nearly anywhere in Switzerland or France.

 The airport's location on the border of the two countries means the facility is split into two sections, each with their own customs facilities.
-The check-in process at Geneva Cointrin International Airport can take a frustratingly-long time, with long queues at peak periods.
+The check-in process at Geneva International Airport can take a frustratingly long time, with long queues at peak periods.
 Added to this annoyance is a lack of any entertainment once inside the terminal, which contains only a few shops and restaurants.

-The airport offers a flights to many destinations in Europe and the Middle East, with a few routes to North American cities like Washington DC, New York, Toronto and Montreal.
+The airport offers flights to many destinations in Europe and the Middle East, with a few routes to North American cities such as Washington DC, New York, Toronto and Montreal.

 The airport is situated three miles (5km) north of Geneva.